 19-1-1 through 19-1-163.
 Metes and bounds descriptions of counties.
-These sections detail, be metes and bounds, the boundaries of the 82 counties of Mississippi, each section covering a different county,
+These sections detail, be metes and bounds, the boundaries of the 82 counties of Mississippi, each section covering a different county, all arranged alphabetically.

 CHAPTER 2.
 COUNTY GOVERNMENT REORGANIZATION ACT